openmfp/portal-ui-lib/README.md

 }
 ```

-#### userSettingsConfigService
+#### The userSettingsConfigService option

-The option `userSettingsConfigService` adds possibility of setting the [Luigi user settings and a corresponding userSettingGroups configuration](https://docs.luigi-project.io/docs/user-settings?section=user-settings)
+With this you can define the [Luigi user settings and a corresponding userSettingGroups configuration](https://docs.luigi-project.io/docs/user-settings?section=user-settings)
+Make sure to return a valid Luigi configuration object.

 ```ts
 export class UserSettingsConfigServiceImpl implements UserSettingsConfigService {